tuosuniversity/Vellum/Output/EN/You_Dont_Love_Drama_Drama_Loves_You/Chapter_3_Emotional_Dopamine.md

 ## Article 1: The Quantum Leap in Your Mindset

-### SEO-Optimized Title: Unlock Your Potential: How Quantum Physics Shapes Mindfulness & Reality
+### Unlock Your Potential: How Quantum Physics Shapes Mindfulness & Reality

 **Article Body:**